 When can I apply for Medicaid coverage?

 Once you understand the program eligibility requirements, you must decide when to submit your Medicaid application.
-These days, most health care plans provide a limited window for applicants to apply for coverage or make policy changes.
+Most health care plans provide a limited window for applicants to apply for coverage or make policy changes.
 This is commonly referred to as an open enrollment period, which occurs once every enrollment year.
 Those who miss the enrollment window must wait until the following year or for a special enrollment period to be triggered in order to apply.

 In contrast, there is no Medicaid open enrollment period established in any state.
 This means applicants can apply and enroll at any time during the year.
 Those who are deemed qualified begin to receive coverage immediately.
 To speed up the process, applicants should prepare their applications and all of the necessary documents in advance.